FreshSupaSulley/weeve/README.md

 >[!NOTE]
 >This requires basic knowledge of running jars and using the command line.

-weeve runs on Java.
-Make sure you have Java installed (at least [JDK 17](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html)).
-Check by running ```java -version``` in the command line.
+weeve runs on Java 11, which should be backward compatible with newer versions.
+Make sure you have Java installed by running ```java -version```.

 1. [Create a new Discord bot](#q-i-dont-know-how-to-make-a-discord-bot).
 2. Download the [latest release](https://github.com/FreshSupaSulley/weeve/releases/latest/download/weeve.jar) of *weeve.jar*.
 Move it into a new folder.